 Minneapolis Community Events Assistance Program

 Meet Minneapolis is proud to administer the Minneapolis Community Events Assistance Program (MPLS CEAP) on behalf of the City of Minneapolis.
-This program is designed to support Minneapolis-based nonprofit organizations by providing financial assistance to help cover city-mandated service costs for community-driven events that enhance and engage our city.
+This program is designed to support Minneapolis-based nonprofit organizations by providing financial assistance to help cover city-mandated service costs for community-driven events that enhance our city and engage our residents and visitors.

-With $760,000 in available funding, MPLS CEAP offers assistance opportunities for organizations committed to creating meaningful events that contribute to the vibrancy of Minneapolis.
+With $760,000 in available funding each year, MPLS CEAP offers assistance opportunities for organizations committed to creating meaningful events that contribute to the vibrancy of Minneapolis.
 Events located in Minneapolis' downtown core and seven Cultural Districts are encouraged to apply.

-The Minneapolis Community Event Assistance Program is funded annually and will accept applications on a rolling basis with decisions being made three times per year.
-Decision dates will be forthcoming soon; however, the evaluation committee endeavors to notify applicants within 30 days upon submission of the application.
+The Minneapolis Community Event Assistance Program is funded annually and will accept applications on a rolling basis with decisions being made two times per year.
+The evaluation committee endeavors to notify applicants within 30 days after the application deadline.

 Explore the program’s objectives, eligibility requirements and evaluation criteria below.
-For questions, please contact Ka Vang, Vice President of Equity, Diversity, Inclusion, and Access at Meet Minneapolis at kav@minneapolis.org.
+For questions, please send an email to mplsceap@minneapolis.org.

 Objectives